anttiviljami/dos-with-js-in-the-browser/readme.md

 ```
 Aug 19 20:17:28 chi1 kernel: [3027272.966535] TCP: TCP: Possible SYN flooding on port 80.
 Sending cookies.
 Check SNMP counters.
 ```

+This tool is especially dangerous due to how easy it is to scale.
+Someone maliciously managing to inject something like this on a popular website could easily bring down even well protected sites, I imagine.

+Chrome really needs to fix this...